 Hammond thought this was going to represent the first serious challenge she would be facing with her twin daughters as adult women.

-‘Now, now’, she started trying to defuse the rising animosity between them.
-‘He cannot marry the both of you.
+‘Now, now’, she started trying to defuse the rising animosity between them, ‘he cannot marry the both of you.
 It is against the law.
-We are not in Saudi Arabia, you know!’ she joked.
-‘Now Leontine, wish your sister well.
-Go on’, she urged pushing her towards her sister, as when they were children, ‘It is not the end of the world.
+We are not in Saudi Arabia, you know?’ she joked, ‘now Leontine, wish your sister well.
+Go on,’ she pushed her towards her sister, as when they were children, ‘it is not the end of the world.
 There are plenty of young men around.’

 Leontine and Adeline locked arms in a half-hearted hug.
 Something had broken between the two sisters.
 The bond born inside their mother’s womb, so strong that once snapped it was equally impossible to mend.